CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Support-File.md

   {{%notice info%}}

-You should only run this command at the direction of a  member of the Cumulus Networks support staff.
+You should only run this command at the direction of a member of the NVIDIA support staff.

 {{%/notice%}}